 How does a small firm of “Spin Specialists” unravel their wrongly miscalculated deed?
 As Cleopatra starts the process of examination, she finds a hornet’s nest of racial myth and madness that includes a very personal level of outrage.
 Cleopatra’s indignation is matched by D’Acosta Johnson’s more “modern” racial ethos.
 D’Acosta believes that, far from being controversial, her actions were entirely pragmatic.
 As everyone’s reactions are investigated and questioned, we see a conflict that extends across generational as well as racial boundaries.
 Ultimately, the Master’s Of Spin must find a new direction and heal internal and external wounds.

-I'm performing "B-Side Man," my original extended monologue, at The Tank in New York City October 29th and 30th.
-And "B-Side" is also being performed in November as part of the Charm City Fringe Festival.
-Dates are Nov.
-9th-13th.
+2018, performed "B-Side Man," at The Tank in NYC.
+And "B-Side" also performed in the Charm City Fringe Festival

 2015 Maryland State Arts Grant Recipient for "B-SideMan".

 Free-Lance Writer/Director for "Waxter Wisdom" series, a local arts initiative to bring dramatic performances to assisted living facilities.